NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 ```

 ### 3. Pixy Camera Algorithm
 Currently, the line-following algorithm is quite complex and requires better abstraction.
 Moreover, there is no proper logic to determine which command to send to the Pixy Camera, as only the "GET ALL" HEX command is being sent at an interval.
 The algorithm might benefit by only capturing vector lines initially, but at an instance where it detects an intersection, start a timeout and let the Pixy camera detect any barcode.
-A pseudo-state machine is written as such:
+The pseudocode is as follows:
 ```bash
 switch (Pixy.send_command_state) {
   case SendVectorHex: